I love this blogpost by Marte Cliff. So often a writer will cram too much into a sentence. Then they make a mistake.

 When you proofread what you’ve written, you’re probably looking for mis-used or misspelled words, extra words, and typos.
 But don’t stop there…

-Your purpose in proofreading is to remove all the “stop signs” that make readers think about your words, rather than your meaning.
+Your purpose in proofreading is to remove all the “stop signs” that make reader think about your words, rather than your meaning.

 Misplaced modifiers are huge stop signs, and they are all too common.
 Even professional writers sometimes forget to re-read their work to make sure it makes sense.